Jermaine Jenas is one of England’s most recognisable footballers and a successful broadcaster, columnist and football pundit.

 As of May 2021, Jermaine joined BBC’s ‘The One Show’ as a permanent co-host alongside Alex Jones and Ronan Keating.

 In print, Jenas writes a bi-weekly column for the Mail on Sunday and GQ.co.uk, giving his articulate and thoughtful opinion.

-The Aquinas Foundation has a variety of programmes for schools to help tackle areas of concern such as truancy, punctuality and youth crime.
+Education is a huge passion and priority for Jermaine.
+Jermaine co-founded Aquinas Education and Aquinas Foundation.
+Aquinas is the UK’s fastest-growing recruitment agency, specialising in security cleared and teaching jobs working with schools and playgroups.
+The Aquinas Foundation has various programmes for schools to help tackle areas of concern such as truancy, punctuality and youth crime.

 Jermaine Jenas is available for speeches, Q&A sessions and Awards Hosting.